siyuan5/Prediction_Market/FINAL_PHASE_TASKS.md

 - `sample_personality(distribution_config, rng) -> Personality` — samples each field from its configured distribution
 - `DEFAULT_POPULATION_DIST` constant matching the spec above
 - Wire `AutonomousAgent.run()` to use all personality fields (steps 1, 5, 6, 7 above)
-- At market creation time in Task 3, each agent gets a sampled personality stored in DB
+- At **agent creation time** in Task 3, each agent gets a sampled personality stored in DB (or explicitly supplied)

 **Done when:**
 - Two agents with identical beliefs/cash/rho but different personalities demonstrably trade differently in a 30-second run (different trade counts, different average trade sizes)